LINs-lab/M3/README.md

 [`arXiv`](https://arxiv.org/abs/2310.08446) | [`BibTeX`](#bibliography)

-This is an official PyTorch implementation of the paper **Towards Robust Multi-modal Reasoning via Model Selection (Preprint)**.
+This is an official PyTorch implementation of the paper **Towards Robust Multi-modal Reasoning via Model Selection (ICLR 2024 Poster)**.
 In this work, we:

 - formulate the model selection problem in multi-modal reasoning contexts as an initial endeavor.
 - introduce $M^3$, a model selection framework for multi-modal models with multi-step reasoning, jointly modeling the relationship between samples, selected models, and subtask dependencies.